yobed/wsb/readme.md

 # Thought Process
 We'll use pandas as our main data manipulation library, along with using a chunk_size to read in smaller dataframes, since our dataset is 2_100_000 (2115057) rows.
-Also we will use the 4o-mini from OpenAI to get sentiment.
+Also we will use the 4o-mini from OpenAI to get sentiment. **Note** I only ran the analysis to 360,000 (2020:08:20 **for now**).

 **Reason** I did a small project before with Sentiment Analysis: using databases, VADER, and scraping Reddit data, but ran into problems with Sentiment Analysis, and just overall data; I only scraped around 3200 data points.